The Pacific Mobile Site in the CMS

-The biggest change users will see is the implementation of Mobile Content Override Groups.
+The most noticeable element is the Mobile Content Override Groups.
 These groups contain fields in which authors can override the field of the page for the mobile site.
 For example, perhaps you noticed the text on the mobile version of your page is too long and you'd like to shorten it, but want to provide the full copy on the desktop site.
 You can use the Mobile Body Copy field to override the copy on the desktop site with shorter test for the mobile site.

 Examples of fields within the Mobile Content Override Group include: